Julie Fedorchak: U.S. House of Representatives

+Elections

-2024 election
+2024

 In February 2024, Fedorchak announced her entry into the race for North Dakota's open U.S. House seat.
 Fedorchak cited matters such as abortion, energy, and agriculture as issues she would focus on as a representative.

 Her main primary opponents were former state Representative Rick Becker, farmer Alex Balazs, activist Sharlet Mohr, and Miss America 2018 Cara Mund for the Republican nomination.

 During the NDGOP endorsement convention, candidate Rick Becker encouraged his supporters to write in spoiler ballots to prevent an endorsement from going through.
-After 2 failed ballots, Fedorchak withdrew from the endorsement to allow the convention to continue, giving Alex Balazs the endorsment.
+After 2 failed ballots, Fedorchak withdrew from the endorsement to allow the convention to continue, giving Alex Balazs the endorsement.
 Fedorchak received the most state level endorsements of any candidate in the race, including over 50 legislators, U.S. Senator John Hoeven, Governor Doug Burgum, and former President Donald Trump.

 In the June 11 primary, Fedorchak won the Republican nomination with 46% of the vote.
 She would face Democrat Trygve Hammer in the general election.
 Shortly after the primary, Fedorchak's campaign filed an FEC complaint regarding election interference after a mass of texts and emails were sent falsely stating she had dropped out of the race on the day of the election.

 Fedorchak defeated Hammer in the election 69% to 30%, making her the first woman to be elected to the U.S. House of Representatives from North Dakota.
 She is also the first Republican woman elected to Congress from North Dakota and the first woman to represent North Dakota in Congress since Heidi Heitkamp, who served in the U.S. Senate from 2013 to 2019.

+2026

+On January 5, 2026, Fedorchak announced she would run for reelection to the House of Representatives, having received an endorsement from President Trump months prior in August.
+She faced a primary challenge from her former 2024 opponent Alex Balazs, who announced his intention to run for the Republican nomination a month prior.
+Fedorchak won the primary with 72% of the vote after skipping the NDGOP convention.

+She will face a rematch with Democrat Trygve Hammer in the general election.

 Tenure

 Fedorchak was sworn in on January 3, 2025.
 She was chosen in her first term to serve on the Energy and Commerce committee, where her predecessor had served as the Vice-Chair.
 Fedorchak is also the first freshman member in 14 years to be appointed to the committee.

-Following a trend of congress members hosting Town hall meetings with constituents, Fedorchak hosted a virtual town hall on March 25, 2025.
+Following a trend of congress members hosting town hall meetings with constituents, Fedorchak hosted a virtual town hall on March 25, 2025.
 When asked about the meeting being virtual, Fedorchak stated “I simply haven’t found any other venue that allows me to talk to like tonight 3,000 North Dakotans probably more than that because of Facebook and the online options.”
 She has since hosted numerous online town halls.
 Fedorchak has faced harsh criticism from constituents over the virtual platform.